Stroke – Acupuncture treatment

 Yoga for stroke recovery—another effective treatment for stroke

-Yoga for stroke recovery is a treatment that helps increase flexibility, improve balance, increase strength, provide a greater range of motion in the neck and hip, reduce pain, and enhance energy levels.
+Yoga for stroke recovery is a treatment that helps increase flexibility, improve balance, increase strength, provide a more excellent range of motion in the neck and hip, reduce pain, and enhance energy levels.
 Also, because yoga requires intense focus, it enhances neuroplasticity—the ability of the brain to reorganize itself and form new connections.
 This enables the brain to correct or adapt to damage caused by a stroke.

 Stroke yoga